carmine560/submit-urls/README.md

 ## Prerequisites ##

-This script have been tested for Blogger on Debian on WSL 2 and use the following packages:
+This script has been tested for Blogger on Debian on WSL 2 and uses the following packages:

   * [curl](https://curl.se/) to retrieve the sitemap and submit URLs